wedesoft/aiscm/doc/installation.md

 ## Requirements

-You need to install [Guile][1] and its development headers.
-You need at least version 2.0.9 which supports calling foreign functions with up to 127 arguments.
+You need to install [Guile][1] version 2.0.9 or higher with development headers.

 ## Installation